python/mypy/docs/source/common_issues.rst

 You can use ``reveal_type(expr)`` to ask mypy to display the inferred static type of an expression.
-This can be useful when you don't quite understand how mypy handles a particlar piece of code.
+This can be useful when you don't quite understand how mypy handles a particular piece of code.
 Example:

 .. code-block:: python